vestalux/sljekyll/help/using-library-pcs/index.md

 You can plug a USB stick into any of our computers and print a document.

-We provide [free WiFi across most of our libraries](http://suffolklibraries.co.uk/help/using-wifi-in-libraries/ "Using wifi in libraries"), so you can use a Chromebook anywhere in your library, or bring your own laptop, tablet or phone.
+We provide [free WiFi across most of our libraries](/help/using-wifi-in-libraries/ "Using wifi in libraries"), so you can use a Chromebook anywhere in your library, or bring your own laptop, tablet or phone.

-&nbsp;